13 Filesystem and Input/Output (IO)

 13.6 Position indicators

 A position indicator is like a type of cursor, or, an index.
 This “index” identifies the current location in the file (or, in the data stream) that the file descriptor object that you have is currently looking at.
 When you create a file descriptor, the position indicator starts at the beginning of the file, or, at the beginning of the stream.
-When you read or write data into the file (or socket, or data stream, etc.) described by this file descriptor object, you end up moving the position indicator.
+When you read from or write into the file (or socket, or data stream, etc.) described by this file descriptor object, you end up moving the position indicator.

-In other words, any IO operation have a common side effect, which is moving the position indicator.
+In other words, any IO operation have a common side effect, which is to move the position indicator.
 For example, suppose that we have a file of 300 bytes total in size.
-If you read 100 bytes from the file, the position indicator moves 100 bytes forward.
+If you read 100 bytes from the file, then, the position indicator moves 100 bytes forward.
 If you try to write 50 bytes into this same file, these 50 bytes will be written from the current position indicated by the position indicator.
 Since the indicator is at a 100 bytes forward from the beginning of the file, these 50 bytes would be written in the middle of the file.

 This is why we have used the seekTo() method at the last code example presented at Section 13.5.1.
 We have used this method to move the position indicator back to the beginning of the file, which would make sure that we would write the text that we wanted to write from the beginning of the file, instead of writing it from the middle of the file.
-Because before the write operation, we already had performed a read operation, which means that the position indicator was moved in this read operation.
+Because before the write operation, we had performed a read operation, which means that the position indicator was moved in this read operation.

 The position indicators of a file descriptor object can be changed (or altered) by using the “seek” methods from this file descriptor, which are: seekTo(), seekFromEnd() and seekBy().
-These methods have the same effect, or, the same resposibility that the fseek()13 C function.
+These methods have the same effect, or, the same responsibility that the fseek()13 C function.

 • seekTo() will move the position indicator to the location that is offset bytes from the beginning of the file.